Africa

-The continent is surrounded by the Mediterranean Sea to the north, the Isthmus of Suez and the Red Sea to the northeast, the Indian Ocean to the southeast and the Atlantic Ocean to the west.
+Africa straddles the equator and the prime meridian.
+The continent is surrounded by the Mediterranean Sea to the north, the Arabian Plate and the Gulf of Aqaba to the northeast, the Indian Ocean to the southeast and the Atlantic Ocean to the west.
+France, Italy, Portugal, Spain, and Yemen have parts of their territories located on African geographical soil, mostly in the form of islands.

 The continent includes Madagascar and various archipelagos.
-It contains 54 fully recognised sovereign states, eight territories and two de facto independent states with limited or no recognition.
+It contains 54 fully recognised sovereign states, eight cities and islands that are part of non-African states, and two de facto independent states with limited or no recognition.
+This count does not include Malta and Sicily, which are geologically part of the African continent.
 Algeria is Africa's largest country by area, and Nigeria is its largest by population.
 African nations cooperate through the establishment of the African Union, which is headquartered in Addis Ababa.

-Africa straddles the equator and the prime meridian.
-It is the only continent to stretch from the northern temperate to the southern temperate zones.
-The majority of the continent and its countries are in the Northern Hemisphere, with a substantial portion and number of countries in the Southern Hemisphere.
-Most of the continent lies in the tropics, except for a large part of Western Sahara, Algeria, Libya and Egypt, the northern tip of Mauritania, and the entire territories of Morocco, Ceuta, Melilla, and Tunisia which in turn are located above the tropic of Cancer, in the northern temperate zone.
-In the other extreme of the continent, southern Namibia, southern Botswana, great parts of South Africa, the entire territories of Lesotho and Eswatini and the southern tips of Mozambique and Madagascar are located below the tropic of Capricorn, in the southern temperate zone.

 Africa is highly biodiverse; it is the continent with the largest number of megafauna species, as it was least affected by the extinction of the Pleistocene megafauna.
-However, Africa also is heavily affected by a wide range of environmental issues, including desertification, deforestation, water scarcity and pollution.
+However, Africa is also heavily affected by a wide range of environmental issues, including desertification, deforestation, water scarcity, and pollution.
 These entrenched environmental concerns are expected to worsen as climate change impacts Africa.
 The UN Intergovernmental Panel on Climate Change has identified Africa as the continent most vulnerable to climate change.

-The history of Africa is long, complex, and has often been under-appreciated by the global historical community.
-Africa, particularly Eastern Africa, is widely accepted as the place of origin of humans and the Hominidae clade (great apes).
-The earliest hominids and their ancestors have been dated to around 7 million years ago, including Sahelanthropus tchadensis, Australopithecus africanus, A. afarensis, Homo erectus, H. habilis and H. ergaster—the earliest Homo sapiens (modern human) remains, found in Ethiopia, South Africa, and Morocco, date to circa 233,000, 259,000, and 300,000 years ago respectively, and Homo sapiens is believed to have originated in Africa around 350,000–260,000 years ago.
-Africa is also considered by anthropologists to be the most genetically diverse continent as a result of being the longest inhabited.